 The ratification process ensures that contract approval is voluntary and informed, with parties knowingly accepting the terms of the agreement.
 This is crucial for contractual capacity issues, as ratification allows for the resolution of initial problems, such as minors reaching the age of majority or individuals recovering from temporary incapacity.

 Ratification also validates previously unauthorized actions in agency relationships, protecting both principals and the third parties who relied on apparent authority.
-What does ratified mean in law?
-It means demonstrating clear intent to be bound, which prevents later claims that a party didn’t understand or agree to the contract.

 “From a legal perspective, ratification not only validates the original agreement but also provides clarity and certainty to all parties involved.
 This is especially crucial in agency relationships, where ratification can fix initial authority issues and protect both principals and third parties.”